 Also, remember the only thing we can be sure of in this world: last-minute deals are soooo 2001.
-Fights bought within 14 days of date of the departure are always the most expensive, so waiting for the eleventh hour is a terrible idea!
+Fights bought within 14 days of date of the departure are always the most expensive, so waiting for the eleventh hour is not a very wise idea!
 Always try booking your airline tickets sooner rather than later.

 The range of possible answers to this question is huge – I’ve seen anywhere from 21 to 171 days as the ideal time in advance to buy international flights!

-So the way I incorporate these insights is by relativizing.
+The way we can digest all these studies and insights is by compromizing.
 If no one’s 100% right, then the closest we’d have to a right answer is somewhere in the middle.
-Sort of a compromise.

 Averaging all these results I came up with a airline fare buying window of 10-14 weeks before as the ideal timing to buy a flight online.
-If ranges are a pain for you and you REALLY need an exact number, remember the 12 week mark.
+12 weeks to be more exact.

-- I’m not trying to be the Einstein of travel math.
-This isn’t rocket science or a major mathematical formula worthy of a Nobel prize behind it.
+- This isn’t rocket science or a major mathematical formula worthy of a Nobel prize behind it.
 I just did a weighted average of these results, giving more weight to the more recent studies.

 - These 10-14 weeks are just an indicator.
 I can’t reinforce this enough.
 Your ideal time can and will depend heavily from the time of the year you’re flying, your end destination, offers available in the airlines, amongst many other factors.